ethyl2/cat_clicker/README.md

 The "premium" version includes a list of cat names, and upon clicking a name, the corresponding name, image, and counter is displayed.

+The "organized" version has its JavaScript code organized into model, controller, and view objects.
+The model and view objects never interact directly with each other.
+Rather, the controller acts as the go-between.

 ### Other elements I added: